byhemechi/byhemechi/README.md

 # G'day, I'm George

-I'm a software developer from Canberra, currently living in Sydney.
+I'm a software developer from Australia.

+Right now I don't have too much on my GitHub profile, my work's mostly been internal.